tgf101/chatapp/README.md

 # User profiles

+user 1: wants to chat with friends through a simple, easy to user interface user 2: wants to chat with friends and

 Rachel goodman is 18 years old and wants to find new friends to talk with through a chatting app.
 She wants to be able to remove group members if she has the permissions, mute messages and pin messages in the chat.
 Also to be able to share room links with other people